OffchainLabs/cargo-stylus/README.md

 ### Overview

-The cargo stylus command comes with useful commands such as `new`, `check` and `deploy`, and `export-abi` for developing and deploying Stylus programs to Arbitrum chains.
+The cargo stylus command comes with useful commands such as `new`, `check` and `deploy`, and `export-abi` for developing and deploying Stylus contracts to Arbitrum chains.
 Here's a common workflow:

 Start a new Stylus project with